Chip-Biscuit/James-Bond-Quantum-of-Solace-PC-Fix/README.md

         combo7_modes=HOLD
         combo7_suppress=1

+you can use controller also for the MOD menu as follows:

+          Select - tab - open phone menu
+          RB + UP - 2 - start the mod menu
+          Start - esc - back to game
+          Right trigger/ Left Trigger - rmb/lmb -  navigate the mod menu X - F - Select things in the menu
+          RB + Down - Q - Quit the menu

 # Mod Menu
 This fix includes the mod menu from https://www.speedrun.com/qos/resources/6sb4i for convenience of the end user to have everything all together in one fix and to preserve the menu so that it is not lost.
 **FIX ENHANCERS MAKES IT CLEAR THAT IT DID NOT MAKE THIS MOD MENU AND IF THE ORIGINAL CREATOR WISHES IT REMOVED FROM THE FIX, THEN IT WILL BE REMOVED**.